Light pollution: Light clutter

+Sky glow

+Sky glow is the bright haze above cities that is produced from excessive artificial lighting at night.
+This type of light pollution is created from artificial light reflecting in the sky and bouncing around the different types of particles that reside in the atmosphere The effect of sky glow can be harmful in astronomy and on the health of many organisms.
+It worsens the visibility of the stars, the Milky Way, and significantly increases the natural light levels at night.

 From satellites

-Another source of light pollution are artificial satellites.
-With future increase in numbers of satellite constellations such as OneWeb and Starlink, it is feared especially by the astronomical community, such as the IAU that light pollution will increase significantly, beside other problems of satellite overcrowding.

-Public discourse surrounding the anticipated growth of satellite constellation, like OneWeb and Starlink, includes multiple petitions by astronomers and citizen scientists, and has raised questions about which regulatory bodies hold jurisdiction over human actions that obscure starlight.
+Also contributing to light pollution are artificial satellites.
+With increasing numbers of satellite constellations such as OneWeb, Starlink, and Kuiper, members of the astronomical community, notably the IAU, fear that light pollution will increase significantly, one of many concerns reported in the media regarding satellite overcrowding.
+Public discourse surrounding the continuing deployment of satellite constellations includes multiple petitions by astronomers and citizen scientists, and has raised questions about which regulatory bodies hold jurisdiction over human actions that obscure starlight.

 Measurement

 Issues to measuring light pollution

 Measuring the effect of sky glow on a global scale is a complex procedure.
 The natural atmosphere is not completely dark, even in the absence of terrestrial sources of light and illumination from the Moon.
 This is caused by two main sources: airglow and scattered light.

 At high altitudes, primarily above the mesosphere, there is enough UV radiation from the sun at very short wavelengths to cause ionization.
 When the ions collide with electrically neutral particles they recombine and emit photons in the process, causing airglow.
 The degree of ionization is sufficiently large to allow a constant emission of radiation even during the night when the upper atmosphere is in the Earth's shadow.
 Lower in the atmosphere all the solar photons with energies above the ionization potential of N2 and O2 have already been absorbed by the higher layers and thus no appreciable ionization occurs.

 Apart from emitting light, the sky also scatters incoming light, primarily from distant stars and the Milky Way, but also the zodiacal light, sunlight that is reflected and backscattered from interplanetary dust particles.

-The amount of airglow and zodiacal light is quite varied (depending, amongst other things on sunspot activity and the Solar cycle) but given optimal conditions, the darkest possible sky has a brightness of about 22 magnitude/square arc second.
+The amount of airglow and zodiacal light is quite varied (depending, amongst other things on sunspot activity and the Solar cycle) but given optimal conditions, the darkest possible sky has a brightness of about 22 magnitude/square arcsecond.
 If a full moon is present, the sky brightness increases to about 18 magnitude/sq. arcsecond depending on local atmospheric transparency, 40 times brighter than the darkest sky.
-In densely populated areas a sky brightness of 17 magnitude/sq. an arcsecond is not uncommon, or as much as 100 times brighter than is natural.
+In densely populated areas a sky brightness of 17 magnitude/sq. arcsecond is not uncommon, or as much as 100 times brighter than is natural.